davidgatti/my-development-setup/05_custom_domains/README.md

 ## How to setup Nginx as a simple reverse proxy for development

 On a Debian installation this process if straight forward.
-You just type this
+You just type this:

-`sudo apt-get install nginx`
+	sudo apt-get install nginx

 After you do this Ngnix will use SystemD to manage its process, and so this are some useful commands that will help you manage the server